-Date of initial Publication: September 19, 2022
+Date of initial Publication: January 26, 2023

-Suggested Citation: S. M. Raciti, Browne, J. P., and Marsellos, A. E., 2022.
-Water Quality Trends in Hempstead Bay, NY from 1968 - 2022: An Updated Report for Long Island's South Shore Estuary Reserve Western Bays.
+Suggested Citation: S. M. Raciti, Browne, J. P., and Marsellos, A. E., 2024.
+Water Quality Trends in Hempstead Bay, NY from 1968 - 2023: An Updated Report for Long Island's South Shore Estuary Reserve Western Bays.
 National Center for Suburban Studies, Hofstra University, Hempstead, NY.

 This document is an update to Raciti et al. 2020, which focused on historical data from Hempstead Bay, but did not yet include data from the recent Hempstead Bay Water Quality Monitoring Program, which began in October 2019.
+It is also a minor update to Raciti et al. 2022 and includes an additional 1.5 years of Monitoring (through the end of 2023).